metabase/metabase/docs/data-modeling/metadata-editing.md

 ### Field type

 To change the [field type](../data-modeling/field-types.md) of a column, click on the **Type** dropdown menu in a column's setting box.
 You can also use the **Type** dropdown to label a column as an [entity key](https://www.metabase.com/glossary/entity_key) (primary key) or [foreign key](https://www.metabase.com/glossary/foreign_key) in Metabase (with no consequence to your database).

+### Unfold JSON

+Unfold JSON into component fields, where each JSON key becomes a column.
+You can turn this off if performance is slow.

+If this option is available for a field, you can also setup database-wide JSON unfolding.
+See the page for [your database](../databases/connecting.md#connecting-to-supported-databases).

 ### Casting to a specific data type